commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 [^4]:Burkill, H. M. (1985).
 The useful plants of West Tropical Africa, vol. 1.
 Royal Botanic Gardens, Kew, 343.
 [^5]:Fraser, T. R. (1890).
 XXI.—Strophanthus hispidus: its Natural History, Chemistry, and Pharmacology.
 Transactions of the Royal Society of Edinburgh, 35(4), 955–1027. doi:10.1017/S0080456800008589
 [^6]:Fürstenwerth, H. (2010).
 Ouabain-the insulin of the heart.
 International journal of clinical practice, 64(12), 1591.
+[^7]:Zubairi, S.I., Sarmidi, M.R., & Aziz, R. (2014).
+A Study of Rotenone from Derris Roots of Varies Location, Plant Parts and Types of Solvent Used.
+Advances in Environmental Biology, 8, 445-449.